pjgwynne/iBB151/README.md

 # iBB151
 Metabolic model of B. burgdorferi B31

 iBB151.xml is in SBML format (version 3.1).
 COBRA doesn't seem to like the excel document so I use the .xml for COBRA analysis.
+There are two versions: 'archive' is one that was attached to the initial publication, and 'updated' seems to fix a reported error trying to import to the latest version of COBRA.

 iBB151.xlsx is in excel format.
 I use this for RAVEN, but the .xml should also work.